Injured in a Crash? What NC Car Seat Laws Mean for Your Claim

 Our children are our most precious cargo.
 We want to ensure they remain safe and secure while traveling in a vehicle.
 Accidents can happen at any time – especially in North Carolina, where approximately 677 accidents occur every day.
 That’s why North Carolina lawmakers passed the Child Passenger Protection Law in 1982 and have amended it multiple times since then.

-To learn more about car seat laws in North Carolina and what to do with a car seat after an accident, contact us today for a free consultation.
+To learn more about weight requirements and car seat laws in North Carolina, continue reading, but if you or your child has been injured in an accident, contact us today for a free consultation.

 According to North Carolina law, a child under the age of eight and less than 80 pounds must be properly secured in a weight-appropriate car seat.
 A child under the age of five and less than 40 pounds must be properly secured in a rear seat in vehicles with an active passenger-side front airbag.